joetex/flatstore/README.md

 # Getting Started

 flatstore is a global key/value storage.
-It connects to components using hooks for functional components and a higher-order component for class copmonents to re-render on data changes for any keys being watched.
+It connects to components using hooks for functional components and a higher-order component for class components to re-render on data changes for any keys being watched.

 Differences from Redux: